thingsapi/things.py/README.md

 - tag
 - task
   - type
-    - `'to-do'`: may have a checklist; may be in an area and have tags.
+    - `'to-do'`: can have checklists;
-    - `'project'`: may have to-dos and headings; may be in an area and have tags.
+    - `'project'`: can have to-dos and headings;
-    - `'heading'`:  part of a project; groups "tasks".
+    - `'heading'`:  part of a project; groups to-dos.
   - status:  `"incomplete"`,  `"canceled"`, or `"completed"`
   - trashed: `True` or `False`
   - start: `"Inbox"`, `"Anytime"`, or `"Someday"`
 - checklist item (contained within a to-do)

+## Documentation

+The full documentation can be found here: https://thingsapi.github.io/things.py/things/api.html

 ## Things URLs